ho-wan/vscode-trello-viewer/README.md

 - Login to trello at https://trello.com/login
 - Get API key at https://trello.com/app-key
 - Set credentials by clicking the key icon in the left Side Bar or running command "Trello Viewer: Authenticate".
-- After entering API key, a new page should open in browser to get a readonly API token.
+- After entering API key, a new page should open in browser to get an API token.
 - Alternatively, use the command "Trello Viewer: Set Credentials" and follow instructions from Trello to manually generate a token.

 ## Tree View